Cluedrew/iron-space/README.md

 + *graphics* is for image loading and rendering code.
 + *audio* is for sound loading and playing code.

+### Testing ###

+As mentioned previously testing for this project is done by *Catch.hpp*, with all tests and extra testing code put in *.tst* files (which goes before the file type extention.

+Tags:
++   [util], [input], [states], [physics], [graphics], [audio]: Tags that show which sub-directory the test came from.
++   [@lib], [sfml]: Tags for marking tests on external dependances. [@lib] refers to all of them.
+The others refer to a particular library.
+These are not ment to be complete, but rather to check assumptions.

 ### Main Loop ###
 The main loop is the heart of the program, with each iteration of the loop another beat.
+It is encoded in the `Engine` class.
 The highest level of the game looks like this:

 1. Set Up
 2. Main Loop